Mortgagor vs. mortgagee: What’s the difference?

 Key takeaways

-- Mortgagor definition: The mortgagor is basically the borrower.
-If you're getting the loan to buy a home, you're the mortgagor.
+- The mortgagor is the person or entity who borrows and pays back a mortgage loan.
+If you’re getting a mortgage to buy a home, you’re the mortgagor.

-- Mortgagee definition: The mortgagee is the lender — a bank, credit union or online lender, typically.
-The entity providing the mortgage money.
+- The mortgagee is the lender, such as a bank, credit union or online lender.
+This is the entity providing the funds via a mortgage to buy a home.

 - The mortgagee determines if the mortgagor qualifies for the loan.
 Once the loan is taken out, the mortgagor begins repaying the mortgagee.